invrs/dot-store/README.md

 | `once(event, prop, listener)`       | Emits once after a property change                       |
 | `onceExists(event, prop, listener)` | Emits once after a property change or if the property already exists |

-When `event` is omitted (as it is in most of the examples on this page), it defaults to `afterUpdate`.
+Typically we omit the `event` parameter, as it defaults to `afterUpdate` when not specified.

+The `event` parameter is sometimes used to specify a `beforeUpdate` event or to subscribe to a [custom operation](#custom-operations).

 ### Subscription wildcards